 Le Cercle’s current political activities are unclear.
-South African media outlet the Daily Maverick found declassified documents in Pretoria which showed Le Cercle “had support for apartheid South Africa at the top of their agenda”.
+South African researcher Hennie van Vuuren found declassified documents in Pretoria which showed Le Cercle “had support for apartheid South Africa at the top of their agenda”.

-The apartheid regime, they found, “helped fund the organisation, and hosted several meetings.”
+The apartheid regime, he found, “helped fund the organisation, and hosted several meetings.”

 In November 2009, Le Cercle paid £1,020 for David Lidington, then a shadow foreign minister, to fly to Washington “to speak to a meeting of Le Cercle about Middle East policy”.
 The trip also included “meetings with US administration officials about various foreign policy matters.”

 Lidington went on to serve as Europe minister and justice secretary, remaining an MP until 2019.

 Le Cercle paid for William Hague and his wife to go to Morocco in 2002, the year after Hague stood down as Conservative Party leader.
 In December 2006, the group also paid for Crispin Blunt to attend its conference in Delhi, India.

 A year later, it paid for Blunt to attend its meeting in Madrid alongside Labour MP Margaret Beckett.
 The amounts given to Hague, Blunt and Beckett to finance their attendance at the Le Cercle meetings were not declared to parliament’s register of interests.

 For the next eleven years, no funding from Le Cercle was publicly registered by British MPs.

 Then in December 2018, Conservative MPs Greg Hands, Crispin Blunt and Mark Garnier were funded by Le Cercle to the tune of £12,756 to fly business class to Washington DC for four days to attend its meeting.